 Continuation… final part.

 10. Evangelism often is too dependent on proof-texting.
 Proof-texting is a lazy form of apologetics/argument.
 Cultic groups love it because almost any strange doctrine can be proof-texted if one rips a verse, sentence, or phrase from its context.
 I heard a preacher say on numerous occasions that one should not help the needy because Paul said that those who won’t work, should not eat.
 That passage was ripped out of one of Paul’s epistles and had nothing to do with caring for the needy.
 If it did, the Bible would be in severe conflict with itself.
 (Read II Thess.
 3:10 within the entire thrust of the epistle.).
 Evangelism is not a series of verses strung together, or a list of counter-argument verses.
-Over-reliance on proof-texts puts us into the same game as cultic groups sharing their faitCopy a Posth.
-If our faith is truly the living out of God’s whole revelation, we don’t need to rely on proof-texting. <Yes… I understand that proof-texting has its place… but we should not become dependent on it.
+Over-reliance on proof-texts puts us into the same game as cultic groups sharing their faith.
+If our faith is truly the living out of God’s whole revelation, we don’t need to rely on proof-texting. <Yes… perhaps proof-texting has its place at times… but we should not become dependent on it.
 We need to truly understand what we believe and why we believe it.>

 11. Salvation is often falsely advertised.
 Jesus, Peter, and Paul say that following Christ can (and perhaps will enevitably) lead to suffering.
 We often describe salvation as the free gift of God (and it is).
 However, Jesus also says we need to count the cost of following Him.
 To place ourselves under the control of God, and recognizing Him as Lord of what we do and who we are… is no trivial decision.
 To suggest that salvation is all positive (or will lead to only good things happening to us) is deceptive.
 God is not the source of deception.
 We should not be either.